Kalmy8/Obsidian-DS-Base/Programming/Pandas Basics/Pandas Basics (1st lesson).md

   6,Emma,22,91
   ```
 - **Tasks**:
-  1. Load the CSV file using `pd.read_csv()` with the following parameters:
+  1. Load the CSV file using `pd.read_csv()` with the following settings:
-     - Use `converters` to convert the 'name' column to uppercase.
+     - Convert the 'name' column to uppercase.
-     - Load the data in chunks of 2 rows using `chunksize`.
+     - Load the data in chunks of 2 rows.

 **Practice Problem: Handling Special Cases**
 - **Mock CSV Entry**: